 The easiest way to define inbound sales and an inbound lead?
 An inbound lead comes to you, and the inbound sales process is about nurturing those leads to make a purchase.
 That’s why so much of inbound sales relates to personalization.
 Even if you sell a relatively commoditized product or service, each of your buyers has their own unique set of problems, needs, and challenges.

 A Greater Focus Becomes Needs Analysis and Solution Creation

-Besides personalization, the other main skill required to be successful with inbound sales is problem solving.
+In addition to personalization, another essential skill required for success in inbound sales is problem-solving.
 The first part of this skill requires analyzing the problem and defining a need.
 A good inbound salesperson will listen to what the prospect is telling them, but a great inbound salesperson will listen and analyze, using their own knowledge to better understand the problem and begin to define the solution with the lead.
 This can get tricky, because in many industries, prospects have one idea of what they need, when their actual problem may be something totally different.
 A skilled salesperson knows how to empathize with the prospect about their concerns, while gently pointing them in the direction they actually need to go.